 The myth is that by having a stronger "core" (a poorly defined term anyway) you will have better posture, less back pain, and will perform better in your sporting activities.
 There's an elephant in the room regarding this too and I'll come back to it later.

 What isn’t weak are the habits that pull you away from your natural poise and freedom of movement.
-Millions of years of evolution have given you postural reflexes that work just fine if you don't interfere with them.
+Millions of years of evolution have given you postural reflexes that work just fine if you don't interfere with them (assuming normal movement exploration in early childhood).
 You don't need to "do" good posture, simply stop doing bad posture.
 Stop thinking of posture as a correct position and instead as a dynamic and fluid balancing act.
+A better phrase for what's required might be Core Coordination, but even that doesn't encompass the full range of coordination required for the whole human organism to balance in an upright manner.

 Not having read his other books I've not had a chance to see if he developed or changed his ideas over time.
 But I have spoken to a number of Pilates instructors (and had great feedback from my own clients about their Pilates instructors) who now place much less emphasis on this "drawing in of the stomach", working instead on the quality of movement in general, strengthening movement rather than muscle, which I can get on board with.
 It's all relative.
 I have been challenged that some people can't do the plank because their core is so weak.
 But that's not normal functional movement.
 Who needs to do the plank in their daily lives?
 And I have nothing against being generally strong.
 I just challenge whether it's medically necessary for the "core" to be specifically so to overcome back pain and improve posture.